martinsolent/ghpages2019/README.md

 You can check to Preview mode by clicking on the Preview changes tab
 ![](images/gh_34.png)

-You will need to Comment any changes
+You will need to Commit any changes, give it a meaningful name
 ![](images/gh_9.png)

 ![](images/gh_10.png)